 Do not wrap the locomotive with bubble pack only!
 Details on the locomotive can pop the bubbles, making them useless.
 Your best bet is to firmly wrap the locomotive with 1/8" thick polyurethane foam or newspapers, then protect it with bubble pack and/or plastic peanuts.
 Protect protruding fragile details from getting bent by placing strips of styrofoam or other soft material between the detail and the body.
 Wrap tenders separately.
 Each unit of a diesel should be wrapped separately.
 If you don't strap the loco to a soft board, be sure that the front and rear of each wrapped item has plenty of padding for when the box is dropped on its end.
 You would be amazed at what can happen during transit.
 Be sure that there is at least 4 inches of padding all around all packed items.
 I know this is a lot of trouble to go to, but if your locomotive is severely damaged during shipping, you will wish you had gone to the trouble to pack it properly.

-Please put a self addressed stamped postcard in the box with the items.
+If we haven't communicated via email about your job please put a self addressed stamped postcard in the box with the items.
 Put your phone number on the back of the card.
 [An advantage of putting the card inside the box is in the event the box is damaged during transit such that the outside address label is useless or gone, the address on the postcard inside will enable the shipping company to return the parcel to you.]
 When the locomotive arrives I will inspect it for damage and report any damage on the card when I mail it back to you.
 On receipt of the card you will know the locomotive arrived and its condition upon arrival.
 If there was in-transit shipping damage I will work with you on getting it resolved with the shipping company.